 You’re familiar with this; you call it getting up from the wrong side of the bed.
 You might have wondered if there’s no solution to these ‘bad days’ where you can’t seem to find your car keys, and your coffee has to spill on your white shirt.
-Worry no more; we have the solution right here with us.
+Well, I have a surprise for you – morning exercises will make you feel better overall.

 Exercises are always everyone’s go-to when we want to lose some weight, or the doctor makes it compulsory so that we can live longer.
 Have you ever noticed that when you engage in some specific exercises, your mood lightens up, and you suddenly feel energized?

-If you have, this is because there are particular exercises we can engage in to make us feel better.
-Apart from the feeling of fulfillment that comes with actually engaging in the exercise you vowed to do, doing morning exercises to boost your energy goes a long way in making our day better.
+If you have, this is because there are exercises when done right after you wake up, that will start your day off on the right foot.
+Apart from the feeling of fulfillment that comes with actually engaging in the exercise you vowed to do, doing morning exercises to boost your energy goes a long way in making your day better.

 Below are some morning exercises you can do to boost your mood when you wake up:

 1. Wake up and stretch

 Generally, doing stretching exercises in the morning makes you feel less stressed, reduces body aches, and improves your body posture.
 There are more than one ways to stretch, and we’ll be taking a look at some of these ways.

 The Chest Stretch – This exercise is done by ensuring that your shoulders are kept back and down.
 Then, you place your hands on your hips and push your chest upward and outward.
 Breathe deeply 3-4 times, and feel your chest muscles lengthen.

 The Knee-to-Chest Stretch – To do this, bring your knee up, till it’s at your chest and bend your other leg.
 Ensure that your neck is not tensed, and your head is not raised.
 Breathe deeply 3-4 times, and do this again, with the other knee.